jankeirse/oesnmp/README.md

 This is used to monitor AppServers and Webspeed Brokers.
 It does not have to run on the server that runs the appservers, but does need an OpenEdge Installation that can run asbman.

 ### promon.py
 This is used to expose information about your database obtained from promon.
 This must be run on the same server that runs the database.
+The intent is to eventually replace it with vst.py entirely.

 ### vst.py
 Some information we wanted to expose wat not available in promon, so we started exposing information by dumping data from the vst's.